Malaa-tech/react-native-simple-line-chart/README.md

 - ✅  Linear gradient line color
 - ✅  Supports different curve types
 - ✅  Full utilization of reanimated and shared values
 - ✅  Supports area chart presentation
+- ✅  Supports transition animations

 ### How we use it in Malaa App